 Since rejoining the Bing Maps team, I’ve been heads down focusing on the developer experience for Bing Maps.
-As a result, we’re releasing the Bing Maps WPF Control Beta on the Microsoft Download Center.
 What is WPF?
 The Windows Presentation Foundation (WPF) provides developers with a unified programming model for building rich Windows smart client user experiences that incorporate UI, media, and documents. <– I stole that from their site.

-The WPF Control has everything you’d expect from a Bing Maps control including the ability to present information via a WPF native control such as:
+The Bing Maps WPF Control has everything you’d expect from a Bing Maps control including the ability to present information via a WPF native control such as:

 · Map Styles: Road, Aerial and Hybrid

 · The ability to place shapes on the map via lat/lon – pins, polylines and polygons

 · Navigating the map with pan and zoom keyboard controls